lubusIN/wp-storybook/README.md

 - Explore and test various WordPress components
 - Search and view different states/variate of components
 - Test on different viewports
-- Readme and live preview of component at once
+- Readme and live preview of component in one place

 ## Development